robdevops/finbot/README.md

 ```

 #### Configuration
-For four portfolios (72 holdings), this script takes around 10 seconds to execute trade alerts, 20 seconds to execute earnings reminders and price alerts, and  30 seconds to execute ex-dividend alerts.
+For four portfolios (72 holdings) and with all features enabled, this script takes the better part of a minute to run.
 It is recommended to set _Lambda > Functions > YOUR_FUNCTION > Configuration > General configuration > Edit > Timeout_ to 2 minutes.

 #### Scheduling
 Go to _Lambda > Functions > YOUR_FUNCTION > Add Trigger > EventBridge (Cloudwatch Events)_, and set _Schedule expression_ to, for example, 10 PM Monday to Friday UTC: